 - The CCA also noted that where the object or effect of the cooperation between competitors is to distort competition, such cooperation is exempted from the cartel prohibition only if it (i) improves the production or distribution of goods or promotes technical or economic development while at the same time reserving a fair share of the benefits for consumers, (ii) refrains from imposing restrictions on competitors which are not necessary to achieve its objectives, (iii) does not enable competitors to eliminate competition in a substantial part of the market for the goods whose supply or purchase is the subject of the cooperation.

-- The CCA is willing to assess until March 2021 whether the envisaged cooperation is indeed necessary to ensure the goods and services affected by the COVID-19 crisis.
+- The CCA is willing to consult whether the envisaged cooperation is indeed necessary to ensure the goods and services affected by the COVID-19 crisis.
 In that regard, the CCA also provides clear guidance on the content of such cooperation assessment requests.
 Moreover, the CCA warns that its binding statement should neither be interpreted as a block exemption nor as applicable to one-sided (abusive) behaviour of undertakings.

 - Access to the administrative file will be granted electronically subject to explicit consent of the relevant party.
 Confidential information will not be made available for inspection at all.
 Should such information be needed by the CCA as evidence, the CCA will not issue a decision in such cases for the time being (i.e. until all parties will be able to inspect confidential information in person again).

 6.3 Hearings and meetings

 - The CCA asked parties to communicate primarily via e-mail, phone or post.

 - Court hearings are being postponed except for urgent cases.